elastic/apm/specs/agents/configuration.md

 When adding a centrally configurable option, the spec owner is expected to create a pull request in the Kibana repository to add the option to central configuration.
 As all the configuration options are added declaratively, this is no rocket science.
-See this example PR on how to add an option: https://github.com/elastic/kibana/pull/84678.

-Agent devs are not expected to set up a local Kibana development environment.
-Just create a draft PR using your best judgement given the examples on how to add the configuration option.
+To make sure the tests are passing and to update some generated files, you need a local clone of Kibana and execute the build.
+Follow [Kibana's contribution guide](https://github.com/elastic/kibana/blob/main/CONTRIBUTING.md) to get a local environment running.

+Add the configuration option(s) using this [example PR](https://github.com/elastic/kibana/pull/143668) as a reference.
 By the time you're adding the configuration option, chances are that no agent has implemented the option, yet.
 Therefore, set `includeAgents: []` in the option declaration.
 When an agent implements the option, they just need to add the agent name to this section, without having to test the changes.
 Please manually add a checkbox to all the implementation issues to make sure agents don't forget that step.

-Add the labels `release_note:enhancement`, `Team:APM`, `v<next minor stack release>`, and [`ci:cloud-deploy`](https://github.com/elastic/kibana/labels/ci%3Acloud-deploy).
-After the build succeeds, there will be a link where you can test out the PR in cloud.
+Before creating a PR, execute the [jest tests and update the generated snapshot files](https://github.com/elastic/kibana/blob/main/x-pack/plugins/apm/dev_docs/testing.md#unit-tests-jest).
+For testing purposes, comment out the `includeAgents` declaration and remember add it back in after testing.
+This ensures that you can just select `all` services and `all` environments in the central configuration UI.
+To test the changes, run Elasticsearch and Kibana as described in the contribution guide.
-To test the changes, just try out whether the option is rendered as expected and triple-check that the option name matches the one in the spec.
+Just try out whether the option is rendered as expected and triple-check that the option name matches the one in the spec.

-For testing purposes, add at least one agent to the `includeAgents` declaration and remember to remove it after testing if the agent didn't actually implement the option, yet.
+When creating the PR, add the labels `release_note:enhancement`, `Team:APM`, and `v<next minor stack release>`.

 If everything works smoothly, request a review from the [apm-ui](https://github.com/orgs/elastic/teams/apm-ui) team.
 If you need help, drop a message in the #apm-dev channel so that agent devs that did this before or UI devs can chime in.